 There was a lot of anti-Tamil sentiment brewing in Sri Lanka at the time, feelings that blew up into the civil war from 1983 onwards, a conflict that only ended in May 2009.
 Thus, many Tamils were anxious and wanted to do whatever it took to get an Indian passport.

-And in this, they found many High Commission employees more than willing to accept bribes in order to push their cases.
+Thus, they found many High Commission employees more than willing to accept bribes in order to push their cases.
 But they came up against a brick wall in my father.
 There was another gentleman who was an impediment too, a man named Navamoni.
 The others used to call him Koranga Moonji Dorai – meaning monkey face man – as he was a wizened old man.
 He would lose his temper and shout at people when they tried to mollify him with this or that to push their cases.

-Thus, it was only a matter of time before some of my father’s colleagues went to the higher-ups and complained that he was earning money outside his High Commission job.
+Given this, it was only a matter of time before some of my father’s colleagues went to the higher-ups and complained that he was earning money outside his High Commission job.
 They all were as well, but nobody had rubbed up against the powers-that-be.
 By then, due to his competence, my father had been put in charge of the passport section, a very powerful post, because he could approve or turn down any application.

 The men who wanted to make money through bribes found him a terrible obstacle.
 One day in May, when my mother called up the High Commission, she was told that my father no longer worked there.
 Shocked, she waited until he came home to find out the truth.
 We had no telephone at home.